cleolibrary/CLEO-Redux/README.md

 - Download and install re3 from https://github.com/GTAmodding/re3#installation

-- Copy cleo.asi to re3 directory.
+- Download `cleo.asi` from the [Releases page](https://github.com/cleolibrary/cleo-redux/releases).

 Make sure `cleo.asi`, `re3.exe` and `re3.pdb` are located in the same folder.

-- Install CLEO scripts.
+- Create CLEO directory and [install CLEO scripts](https://cleo.li/scripts.html#how_to_install_CLEO_scripts).
 You can try a classic `showsavescreen.cs` from CLEO 3.
 Press `F4` to display the save screen while on foot.

 **NOTE: CLEO scripts written for GTA III/Vice City should work, but CLEO Redux does not support most of the common CLEO commands yet (see the list of supported commands below).**